oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/merge_sort/README.md

 | 16          | 69.9                | 228                      |

 ## Purpose
 This FPGA reference design demonstrates a highly paramaterizable merge sort design that utilizes the spatial computing of the FPGA.
 The basic merge sort algorithm is described [here](https://en.wikipedia.org/wiki/Merge_sort).
-See the [Additional Design Information Section](#additional-design-information) for more details on how the merge sort algorithm was implemented for the FPGA.
+See the [Additional Design Information Section](#additional-design-information) for more information on how the merge sort algorithm was implemented on the FPGA.

 ## License
 Code samples are licensed under the MIT license.
 See